• Reflecting Raleigh Technical Team – Natural Resources

 Green Rd Community Center 4201 Green Rd, Raleigh, NC

-• Reflecting Raleigh Technical Team – Housing and Neighborhoods
+• Reflecting Raleigh Technical Team – Natural Resources

 Technical Teams are topic-based teams of subject-matter experts who meet to provide guidance and develop policy recommendations for the City’s Next Comprehensive Plan.
 Five teams will be organized by key topics included in the next plan: Land Use Transportation Housing and Neighborhoods Natural Resources Infrastructure and Services Each Technical Team will include: City staff Representatives from City boards and commissions Technical experts from the Raleigh community